BjornMelin/ai-job-scraper/docs/adrs/ADR-014-hybrid-scraping-strategy.md

 ## Related Decisions

 - **ADR-001** (Library-First Architecture): This decision builds upon the library-first principle by leveraging JobSpy and ScrapeGraphAI native capabilities
+- **ADR-006** (Hybrid LLM Strategy): The Tier 2 AI extraction uses the canonical UnifiedAIClient implementation from this ADR for consistent AI processing across the architecture
 - **ADR-011** (Proxy Anti-Bot Integration): The JobSpy tier will be configured with IPRoyal proxy support established in this ADR
 - **ADR-012** (Background Task Management): The scraping operations will integrate with the background processing framework defined here
 - **ADR-013** (Smart Database Synchronization): The extracted job data will be processed through the database sync engine established in this ADR